NVIDIA/aistore/README.md

 ## Prerequisites

+AIStore runs on commodity Linux machines with no special hardware requirements whatsoever.
+Deployment [options](deploy) are practically unlimited and include a spectrum with bare-metal (Kubernetes) clusters of any size, on the one hand, and a single Linux or Mac host, on the other.

+> It is expected, though, that within a given cluster all AIS target machines are identical, hardware-wise.

 * [Linux](#Linux) (with `gcc`, `sysstat` and `attr` packages, and kernel 4.15+) or [MacOS](#MacOS)
 * [Go 1.13 or later](https://golang.org/dl/)
 * Extended attributes (`xattrs` - see below)